alx-net/tensorflow-serving-docker-setup/README.md

 # Tensorflow serving setup for Docker
-Tensorflow serving setup to deploy Tensorflow models.
+Tensorflow serving setup to deploy Tensorflow models as a docker image.

 # Usage
 Put your Tensorflow models in the models directory in the following structure